 If you’re in the market for a career that will last a lifetime, then there is little doubt that you’re going to want to try HVAC.
 This is an amazing career that will always be in demand, but if you’re like most people, then you’re probably wondering exactly what it involves.
-You know that there is the possibility of fixing air conditioning units, but what else would you learn at heating and air conditioning school?
-Most importantly, what are the different applications of your skills?
+You know that there is the possibility of fixing air conditioning units, but what else would you learn at a heating and air conditioning school?
+Most importantly, what is the different applications of your skills?
 Today we’re going to look at four different jobs you might take on after heating and air conditioning school.

 Fabricator – Supplying the Right Parts

 For a heating, ventilation, and cooling system to work effectively, it’s going to need to have the right parts, and that’s where you come in.
 In this job, you would be working on a factory line, assembling the necessary components.
-As a fabricator, you would use power tools to cut and shape the material, or in more advanced factories, you might work robot machinery.
+As a fabricator, you would use power tools to cut and shape the material, or in more advanced factories, you might work with robot machinery.
 This is a highly demanding job, and as a fabricator, you will need to be able to work on multiple orders while meeting tight deadlines.
 You will, of course, need to complete AC repair school to be considered for a position of this nature.

 Technician – Troubleshooting in the Field

 As you delve into the HVAC world, this is going to be the job that you hear the most about and it’s the one that many students aspire to.
-As an HVAC technician, you will find yourself responsible for reading and interpret blueprints to install the systems, connecting them to the following components within the home or commercial establishment:
+As an HVAC technician, you will find yourself responsible for reading and interpreting blueprints to install the systems, connecting them to the following components within the home or commercial establishment: